LLNL/sundials/doc/shared/RecentChanges.rst

 ``N_VSetArrayPointer`` for the *hypre* and PETSc vectors are now deprecated.
 Users should access the underlying wrapped external library vector objects instead with ``N_VGetVector_ParHyp`` and ``N_VGetVector_Petsc``, respectively.

+Fixed several build errors with the Fortran interfaces on Windows systems.